w3c/wai-fundamentals-overview/content/foundations-course.md

 - people with disabilities

 ## What you’ll learn

-Here are a few of the many things you can learn from this course:
+The course is structured so that you can focus on the topics that you are most interested in.
+Optional activities and additional materials provide more learning on specific topics.
+For example, some might want to focus on developing (coding) web applications to meet international standards, and others might want to focus creating a business case to present to their management.

-- How people with disabilities use digital technology
+In taking this course, you can:
-- The principles of designing and developing accessibly: Perceivable, Operable, Understandable, and Robust (POUR)
+- Get real-life experiences of how accessibility is essential for some, and useful for all &mdash; <br>including organizations that make their products accessible, and users without disabilities
-- The W3C Web Content Accessibility Guidelines (WCAG) and other international standards for accessibility
+- Explore how people with disabilities use digital technology, and <br>explore accessibility barriers and solutions
-- The business case -- how accessibility can expand market reach, demonstrate social responsibility, drive innovation, and minimize legal risk
+- Learn about the business case &mdash; how accessibility can expand market reach, demonstrate social responsibility, drive innovation, and minimize legal risk; and <br>learn about managing accessibility in projects and in organizations
-- Approaches for planning and managing accessibility in your project and in your organization
+- Get started making your code and designs more accessible
-- How you can check web pages for some basic accessibility issues and improve accessibility
+- Know how to check web pages for some basic accessibility issues and improve accessibility

 The syllabus includes:
 - What is Web Accessibility (2 sections)